 Tuition fees are based on the level and program in which the student is placed.

 Are there scholarships?

-Yes, intermediate and advanced students between the ages of 15-17 may audition for a scholarship during the school year and in the summer.
-The audition dates and times are listed on the Junior Division calendar.
+Yes, intermediate and advanced students between the ages of 15-17 may audition for merit-based scholarships.

 What day and time would my child's classes take place?